-A mountain cottage for ski weekends, for a family with 2 children.
-The project simply draws itself through the landscape as a black stroke hurtling down the slope.
+A mountain ski cottage for a family with 2 children.
+The project inserts itself in the landscape as a black elongated shape running down the slope.

-This axis, heavily marked by the shape of the house, points towards the south as well as Mount Sutton, a view which we wanted to prioritize.
+The axis, marked by the shape of the house, points towards the south as well as Mount Sutton, a view which we wanted to prioritize.

 The roof slope is inverted to the site’s topography.
-Hence, the house has 2 levels to its south end, with wide openings, whereas its north end has a low facade with few openings and is protected by a car shelter.
-The shelter’s concrete wall also protects the house from runoff waters coming from the mountain, which are heavy during melting season.
+Hence, the house has 2 levels at its south end, with wide openings, whereas its north end has a low facade and is protected by a carport.
+The shelter’s concrete wall also protects the house from runoff water coming from the mountain, which are heavy during the melting season.

-The house is completely covered by cedar planks dyed black on its outdoor walls, and white on the inside faces.
+The house is completely covered by cedar planks, stained black on its outdoor walls, and white on the inside faces.
 The plank siding is displayed horizontally, with a vertical plank corresponding to the position of each of the structural columns inserted in the side walls.
 Inside, one can see the roof beams supported by these columns which give rhythm to the space.

 Year : 2013